prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 :::

-:::caution using Sepolia?
+:::caution Merge Testnet Users

-If you're testing Sepolia's Merge, use [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4) with the [vNext Fee Recipient guidance](./fee-recipient-vNext.md).
+If you're running on a Merge Testnet, use [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4) with the [vNext Fee Recipient guidance](./fee-recipient-vNext.md), as some options have changed.

 :::